Alabama Saltwater Fishing License: Fees, Requirements & How to Get One

 fishing license compliance penalties

-Because fishing without a valid saltwater license is a misdemeanor, you’ll face statutory fines of $10–$25 per offense and possible administrative actions, including revocation of fishing privileges.
+Fishing without a valid saltwater license counts as a misdemeanor.
+You face fines of $10 to $25 per case, plus possible loss of fishing rights.

 Frequently Asked Questions